ankaAR/bestiario5e/_creatures/swarm-of-cranium-rats.md

 ### Actions

-***Bites.*** Melee Weapon Attack: +5 al ataque, alcance 0 ft., one target in the swarm's space.
+***Bites.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 0 ft., one target in the swarm's space.
 Hit: 14 (4d6) piercing damage, or 7 (2d6) piercing damage if the swarm has half of its hit points or fewer.